MicrosoftDocs/Hololens/hololens/hololens-new-settings.md

 **Known issues**
 - Previously placed Settings windows will be removed (see note above).
-- You can no longer rename your device with the Settings app.
-IT admins can rename devices by using the [Windows Autopilot for HoloLens 2](hololens2-autopilot.md) device name template or the MDM [DevDetail CSP](/windows/client-management/mdm/devdetail-csp) Ext/Microsoft/DNSComputerName node.
 - The Ethernet page shows a virtual Ethernet device ("UsbNcm") at all times.

 - Battery usage for the new Microsoft Edge may not be accurate, due to its nature as a Win32 desktop application supported by a UWP adapter layer (no fix anticipated soon).